-- Help you to get back to normal activities - Help to get your spine moving - Improve your muscle strength and general fitness - Help you to improve your balance and ability to walk further - Improve your knowledge of how your spine works and how to look after it in the future
+- Help you to get back to normal activities - Help to get your spine moving - · Improve your muscle strength and general fitness - Help you to improve your balance and ability to walk further - Improve your knowledge of how your spine works and how to look after it in the future

-The Physiotherapist may arrange your post-operative physiotherapy.
-This may be between 6-12 weeks post operatively, depending on which operation you have had.
+The physiotherapist will arrange your post-operative physiotherapy.
+This will usually be between 6-12 weeks post operatively, depending on which operation you have had.